avinight/University-of-Toronto-Notes/LIN232/L1 Generative Grammar.md

 ## Non-errors in child language

-  (A) Swap the first two words around. \
+  - Swap the first two words around.
-  (B) swap the first verb with the first noun phrase \
+  - Swap the first verb with the first noun phrase.
-  (C) swap the subject and the verbal element after it \
+  - Swap the subject and the verbal element after it.

-e.g. "The woman who is singing is happy." \
+e.g. "The woman who is singing is happy."
-  A. *Woman the who is singing is happy? \
+  - *Woman the who is singing is happy?
-  B. *Is the woman who singing is happy? \
+  - *Is the woman who singing is happy?
-  C. Is the woman who is singing happy?\
+  - Is the woman who is singing happy?

   Children don't even bother with the simpler rule.
 Language syntax rules don't do those things.
   The correct rule is structure dependent: (we'll draw trees)